Skip to main content

 Methodology

 The heat-health alerting season operates from 1 June to 30 September.
-We may still issue a heat-health alert out of season if we expect adverse weather outside of this period.
+A heat-health alert may still be issued out of season if adverse weather is expected outside of this period.

 Caveats

-In England there are 2 high temperature early warning systems.
+In England there are 2 early warning systems for high temperatures.
 These are heat-health alerts and the extreme heat warnings, part of the National Severe Weather Warning Service (NSWWS).

 Since summer 2021 the UKHSA and the Met Office have worked to align heat-health alerts and extreme heat warnings.
 This is to minimise the potential impact of adverse weather.